Yeaverr/Life-Todo-s-Game/README.md

 1. **Add Quests**: Click "Add Quest" and choose a type (Daily, Weekly, Monthly, or Yearly)
 2. **Complete Quests**: Click the circle next to a quest to mark it as complete and earn rewards
-3. **Track Progress**: View your level, XP, coins, and streaks in the header
+3. **Track Progress**: View your level, XP, and coins in the header
 4. **Add Purchases**: Add items you want to buy to your wishlist with a coin cost
 5. **Buy Items**: Once you have enough coins, purchase items from your wishlist!